-I am curently looking for collaborators for my new project.
+I am currently looking for collaborators for a machine learning and art project.
 Would you like to join me?
 Continue reading below!

 In June 2015, I was honoured to work with the Univox Choir that I’ve been singing with for over 10 years.
 Instead of the usual musician guest artist who performs with the choir, I created and directed a concert about the near future.
 I was incredibly humbled by and proud of all the extra effort that the choir put into this concert: from arranging music, finding images online, creating music videos to accompany the pieces, and helping out in so many ways this was a hugely collaborative piece.
 You will eventually be able to see the results of this at the Creo Animam website.

 This page documents some of the research and notes for that concert that I created and shared with the choir while I was developing the concert.
 The concept for the concert investigates the near future, one where the pace of change has continued to accelerate, everything digital is free, in price and liberty, everything you want to track is recorded, and personal and collective power is only exceeded by the new forms life we have dreamed into the world around us.

 What is our destiny when we have created beings that surpass us in every way?

 Qrate is a conceptual design for non-profit, digital library with an integrated patronage system that allows creators to get paid for their work.
 Everyone has free access to the world’s digital art and information while more people can make a living doing what they love.

 Ongoing project where each participant shares an image with every other every day.
 In 2009 I added code to a software program that “collages” information from my day, including photos, text, website browsing history, music I listened to, number of key presses and mouse clicks, etc. It transforms this information into a single image that is then posted onto a website.